On this page

 Goal and motivation

-What if you could write Qt Quick application backends in your favorite language without much Qt API?
+What if you could write Qt Quick UI backends in your favorite programming language without knowing much of Qt API?

-This was the question that shaped the project goal and motivated its development.
+The previous question was the one that shaped the project goal and motivated its development.
+We want to bring Qt to many more languages.

-Many frameworks for different languages force you to follow a specific idiom or structure that might feel unfamiliar or strange to code.
-This has been an aspect to improve in the many Qt Language bindings projects where you need to force the language to handle many Qt and C++ ideas.
+Many UI frameworks, depending on the languages, force you to follow a specific idiom or structure that might feel unfamiliar or strange to your code.
+This has been an aspect to improve in the many Qt Language bindings projects where you need to cross the line and embrace Qt and C++ idioms.

-It has been proven that complete Qt bindings can play a crucial role in the ecosystem, and that they are accepted as a professional approach to develop both commercial and community-based applications.
-However, it is important to note that the work to fully expose every Qt module, with all their classes, enums, properties, and methods, is significant, and it would require a multi-year effort to officially add more languages to the Qt offering.
+We have seen how complete Qt API bindings can play a crucial role in other ecosystems by being accepted as a professional approach to develop both commercial and community-based applications.
+However, it is important to note that the work to fully expose every Qt module, with all their classes, enums, properties, and methods, is significant, and it requires a long time to reach the needed maturity.

 Scope and supported use cases